iamgeeyuh/UNO/README.md

 ## Bugs/Room for Improvement

-* Only the current opponent's hand is visible on the top of the screen, as it was difficult to display cards sideways on the left and right sides of the screen.
+* Limited Card Display Options: Only the current opponent's hand is visible at the top of the screen.
+Displaying cards sideways on the left and right sides of the screen proved challenging and is an area for potential improvement.

+* No Plus Stacking: The game does not support stacking of +2 and +4 cards.
+When these cards are played, the effects are applied immediately to the next player, even if they also have a +2 or +4 card to play in response.